alebelcor/knowledge/web-performance.md

 ### Character ranges

-Use the [`unicode-range`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/unicode-range) CSS descriptor to define one, or more, specific ranges of characters to be used from a font defined by `@font-face`.
+Use the [`unicode-range`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/unicode-range) descriptor to define one, or more, specific ranges of characters to be used from a font defined by `@font-face`.
 If the page doesn't use any character in the range, the font is not downloaded; if it uses at least one, the whole font is downloaded.

 Google Fonts outputs different ranges using `unicode-range`: [Example](https://fonts.googleapis.com/css2?family=Roboto&display=swap)